greenbone/docs/src/common/prerequisites.rst

   export BUILD_DIR=$HOME/build
   mkdir -p $BUILD_DIR

-Additionally a install directory will be set as an environment variable :envvar:`INSTALL_DIR` too.
-It is used as a temporary installation directory before moving all built artifacts into the final destination.
+Additionally, an install directory will be set as an environment variable :envvar:`INSTALL_DIR`.
+It is used as a temporary installation directory before moving all built artifacts to the final destination.

 .. code-block::
   :caption: Choosing a temporary install directory